madhulathachavali/Effectiveness-of-Drug-Treatments-on-Tumor-Growth/README.md

 Capomulin generally shows more mice with 0 metastatic sites, especially in younger age groups.

 Placebo shows more variability with higher metastatic counts, especially in older groups.

+## Conclusion: Placebo vs Capomulin

+#### Tumor Volume: Capomulin significantly reduces tumor volume compared to Placebo across all age groups, with p-values < 0.05 indicating strong evidence of a difference in efficacy.

+#### Tumor Weight: Capomulin shows a significant effect on tumor weight in age groups 1, 3, 7, 16, and 17, where the differences between Placebo and Capomulin are statistically significant, indicating the drug's efficacy.

+#### Metastasis Sites: Capomulin results in more mice with 0 metastatic sites, especially in younger age groups, suggesting better control of metastasis compared to Placebo, which exhibits higher variability and more metastatic sites, particularly in older age groups.